-NCFE Level 1 Certificate in Health and Fitness (601/4662/X)

-Assessment date: 7 November 2018

-This report contains general information from the Chief Examiner.
-The aim is to point out the positives and negatives of the scripts in the assessment window to guide you to areas that are doing well and not so well.
+NCFE Level 1 Certificate in Health and Fitness (601/4662/X) Assessment date: 8 November 2019 This report contains general information in relation to the external assessment from the Chief Examiner, with an emphasis on the standard of learner work within this assessment window.
+The aim is to highlight where learners generally performed well, as well as any areas where further development may be required, described against each assessment criteria.
 Key points: